Brandenburg Township, Richland County, North Dakota

 Brandenburg Township is a civil township located in Richland County, North Dakota, United States.
-Its population during the 2000 Census was 142, and estimated to be 126 as of 2009.
+Its population during the 2020 Census was 101.

 History

 Brandenburg Township was first settled in the mid-1870s by German immigrants, who originally named it Berlin.

 The original name came from George Worner (1855 – 1950), an early settler, who in 1875 established a rural post office on his homestead, and named it Berlin in honor of Berlin, Germany.
 Worner was born in Germany, and his family emigrated to the United States, settling in Wisconsin before moving to Dakota Territory around 1874.
 The Berlin post office was later moved in 1882 to a site near present-day Great Bend, North Dakota, and was closed permanently on July 12, 1883.
 Part of Great Bend was platted on Worner's homestead, and he instrumental in the city's development.
 Worner later served as county commissioner and in the North Dakota House of Representatives from 1925 to 1932.

 The township had been renamed Brandenburg by the time the 1890 Census was conducted.
 It reached a peak population of 552 people in 1900.
 Much of that population was absorbed into the city of Great Bend when it was incorporated in 1908 and became independent of the township.